-Since Digital RS485 is a common instrument output, it is possible to use a wide variety of data logging devices to record readings from Geosense[®] Digital EL Tilt Meters.
-However, only those manufactured by the above companies are currently supported by Geosense[®].
+Since +5 to -5 Volts and 4 - 20 mA's are common instrument outputs, it is possible to use a wide variety of data logging devices to record their readings.
+However, only those manufactured by the above companies are currently supported by Geosense®.